-The Company has entered into a technology development agreement with one of its key wafer suppliers.
-Under the terms of this agreement, the Company is required to pay \$9.8 million in fiscal year 2011 and \$1.2 million in fiscal year 2012.
-Approximately \$3.5 million of this cost is expected to be reimbursed by a customer in fiscal year 2011.
+The Company has entered into multiple technology development agreements with one of its key wafer suppliers.
+Under the terms of these agreements, the Company is required to pay \$3.2 million in fiscal year 2012.

 Legal Matters

 From time to time in the ordinary course of its business, the Company is involved in various claims, litigation, and other legal actions that are normal to the nature of its business, including with respect to intellectual property, contract, product liability, employment, and environmental matters.